 Ransomware has featured prominently in the news over the last few years.
-Hospitals, law enforcement agencies and even individuals have been affected by it.
+Hospitals, municipalities, businesses, law enforcement agencies, individuals and even entire regions of the world have been affected by it.
 Some have paid the ransom and recovered their computer data; others have lost their data forever.
-What is ransomware and how can you best protect yourself from it?

 Ransomware is malicious software that infects a computer similar to a computer virus.
 A virus may simply destroy all of the data on the computer or use the computer to send unsolicited email.
 Ransomware takes the attack further by making the data inaccessible by the owner, then demanding payment before returning the data.

-Ransomware initially started gaining popularity among criminals in Russia4.
+Ransomware initially started gaining popularity among criminals in Russia.
 Once it was found to have a lucrative business model, it quickly spread worldwide.
-Today there are even readymade low-cost ransomware systems that can be purchased for $395.
+Today there are even readymade low-cost ransomware systems that can be purchased for $3912.
 A would-be cyber-criminal doesn’t need experience or a large investment to begin infecting computers.

 At this point the user is typically given instructions on how to pay the ransom.
 If the ransom is paid in a timely manner, the criminals say they will provide the user the decryption key necessary to recover their files.
 The payment is usually some method that is fairly convenient, yet difficult to trace back to the criminals such as wire transfers, pre-paid payment cards, premium cost SMS services or a digital currency such as Bitcoin.

+According to Norton Cybersecurity, globally 34% and in the U.S. 64% of victims pay the ransom17.
 It is important to understand that even if the ransom is paid in the timeframe required, there is no guarantee that the data will be recovered.
 Some versions of ransomware have flaws that make it impossible to decrypt the data.
 Others are simply scams where the data is encrypted and the criminals take the money but don’t deliver the decryption key.
-Yet other versions have “customer service” to provide addtional means to recover the data.
-Crimnials know if victims don’t believe they will recover their data, they will stop paying the ransom.
+Yet other versions have “customer service” to provide additional means to recover the data.
+Criminals know if victims don’t believe they will recover their data, they will stop paying the ransom.

 Paying the ransom to recover files does not prevent reinfection with the same or different ransomware and the cycle repeating.
 In the end, the transaction is with a criminal and the outcome is unpredictable.